 Please be aware that the expected second brain surgery is at the end of December 2020.
 You can learn more about why this is happening here and see the MRI outcome.

-The operation was done in Montreal Neurological Institute, in Canada on Feb 2009.
-It was done by Dr. Rolando Del Maestro.
-His research is focused on surgical simulation using the NeuroTouch platform working in cooperation with the National Research Council of Canada and multiple national and international research groups.
-Him and his wife works on Brain Tumour Foundation of Canada.
+The operation was done at the Montreal Neurological Institute, in Canada in February 2009.
+Dr. Rolando Del Maestro was the one who carried it out.
+His research is focused on surgical simulation using the NeuroTouch platform, working in cooperation with the National Research Council of Canada and multiple national and international research groups.
+He and his wife worked on creating the Brain Tumour Foundation of Canada.

 Before Brain Surgery

 The tests showed my speech to be predominantly on the LEFT with very little speech on the right.
 My motor and sensory areas appeared to be a substantial distance away from the lesion.
 The good news was: There isn’t any language function within the lesion that is intended to be cut!

 The above is part of the Imaging of Cognitive Functions using functional Magnetic Resonance Imaging (fMRI) can be downloaded here

 PET Scan reports can be shared with you upon request.
 These tests allowed the surgeon to safely “cut” the brain areas needed.
 It is interesting to share that my brain function had moved over time (since childhood) away from where it would typically be, and that made it safe to undertake the surgery.